mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/install/install-onprem/index.md

 * Each control plane node should have at least:
   * 8 cores
   * 16 GiB memory
-  * 80 GiB of free space in the root partition and the root partition must be less than 85% full.
+  * 80 GiB of free space in the root partition, and the root partition must be less than 85% full.

 ## Worker nodes